syncfusion-content/wpf-docs/wpf/SyntaxEditor/Drag-and-Drop.md

 {% endtabs %}

 ### Discard
-Discard action type is set to avoid the existing changes while dropping the new file in to the `EdtControl`.
+Discard action type is set to avoid the existing changes while dropping the new file in to the `EditControl`.

 {% tabs %}
 {% highlight c# %}